Recommended Books

 #8 Duncan, Royal; Will, Gary.
 Wrestling Title Histories (2000) Archeus, Waterloo, Ontario

 This is the bible of wrestling titles and is instructive on many levels.
-At this printing new copies are still
+This is an essential resource, so try to find

 Queen Anne, London

-Our #9 and #10 selections feature the history of British Golden Age wrestling.
-Both books are now out of print.
+Our #11 and #12 selections feature the history of British Golden Age wrestling.
+Both books are now out of

-(See also "The History of British Wrestling" by John Lister, reprinted with his permission here at The House of
+print.
+(See also "The History of British Wrestling" by John Lister, reprinted with his permission here at The

 some of Britain's leading Golden Age grapplers.